Skip to content

 Step 1: Use Koalify Duplicate Rules to Detect Parent–Child Relationships

-For example, in a franchise scenario:
+For example, in a franchise or multi-location setup, you might detect related companies when:

-• LinkedIn company page matches
+• the domain name or LinkedIn company page matches

 This could indicate: